This post is sponsored by Visit Southeast Montana

 The Capstone Trail (0.5-mile loop) passes a natural bridge, along with other wacky landscape features.
 The Twin Sisters are probably the most photographed features in the park and can be reached in 0.1 miles.

 There are other trails in Makoshika that lead you deeper into the badlands and I definitely recommend using them to get out there, just be ready for hot, dry weather in the summer and cold the rest of the year.
-If it’s wet, skip it all together because the landscape turns to gumbo and is almost impossible to walk on.
+If it’s wet, skip it altogether because the landscape turns to gumbo and is almost impossible to walk on.

 Check the Makoshika website before you go as the visitor center has reduced hours in the off-season.
 The park itself is open daily from 7 am – 10 pm.